sproat17/p1/README.md

     - G floor is in the basement of the building
     - Unknown "V" floor
     - Floor 1 is at the ground level
-    - Elevator skips V floor while traveling from "G" floor to 1st floor
+    - Elevator skips "V" floor while traveling from "G" floor to 1st floor
     - Multiple open and close buttons
     - Buttons are not grouped together by function